 U.S.J. - Açúcar e Álcool S.A.
-Announces Extension And Amendment Of The Exchange Offer And Consent Solicitation For Any And All Of Its (I) 9.875% Senior Notes Due 2019 And (II) 9.875%/12.00% Senior Secured PIK Toggle Notes Due 2021
+Announces Extension And Amendment Of The Exchange Offer And Consent Solicitation For Any And All Of Its (i) 9.875% Senior Notes Due 2019 And (ii) 9.875%/12.00% Senior Secured PIK Toggle Notes Due 2021

 The Exchange Consideration will include accrued and unpaid interest on Existing Notes accepted for exchange, at a rate of 10.500% per annum instead of the applicable rate under the Existing Notes, from the last interest payment date of the Existing Notes up to but excluding the settlement date, which will be added to the principal amount of the New Notes.

-The amended terms and conditions of the Company's offer to Eligible Holders (as defined below), including amendments to the terms of the New Notes, are set forth in the Company's Exchange Offer Memorandum and Consent Solicitation Statement, dated March 25, 2019, as supplemented by the offering memorandum supplement dated May 1, 2019 (the "Supplement").
+The amended terms and conditions of the Company's offer to Eligible Holders (as defined below), including amendments to the terms of the New Notes, are set forth in the Company's Exchange Offer Memorandum and Consent Solicitation Statement, dated March 25, 2019, as supplemented by the offering memorandum supplement dated May 1, 2019 (the "Supplement No. 1") and the offering memorandum supplement dated May 8, 2019 (the "Supplement No. 2").

 The Exchange Offer and Consent Solicitation is being made, and the New Notes are being offered and will be issued, only: